Follow TV Tropes

 • Fighting for a Homeland: After Kharak's destruction, the original purpose of the Hiigara expedition turned into this.

-• ISO Standard Human Spaceship: Kushan ships are very thick and boxy in design (even with their strike craft!).
-Their default colors are gunmetal gray with white detailing.
+• ISO Standard Human Spaceship: Kushan ships are very thick and boxy in design (even with their strike craft!), and their default colors are gunmetal gray with white markings.

 • Sins of Our Fathers: Their Hiigaran ancestors were just as bad as the current Taiidan until the Bentusi decided to deliver their final beatdown.
-The Galactic Council exiled the Hiigarans away into space shortly after, some of them landing on Kharak.
+The Galactic Council exiled the Hiigarans away into space shortly after, forbidden from ever developing hyperspace travel again on pain of genocide.
+Four-thousand years later, the Kushan rediscover hyperspace from an old Hiigaran exile ship, and the Taiidan use the ancient treaty as a convenient casus beli to Make an Example of Them.

-• Stealth in Space: The Kushan have Cloaked Fighter as faction-exclusive unit in Homeworld.
+• Stealth in Space: The Kushan have Cloaked Fighters as a faction-exclusive unit in Homeworld.

 Taiidan Empire